rareyman/HTMLBeautify/README.md

 - Open the Command Palette (Tools > Command Palette…)
 - Search for and choose "Package Control: Install Package" (give it a few seconds to return a list of available packages)
 - Search for "HTMLBeautify" and install.
-- Windows users will need to restart Sublime Text 2 to finish installation.
+- Windows users will need to restart Sublime Text 2 to finish the installation.

 ## Installation (Manual)
 - Download the zip, re-name resulting folder to: `HTMLBeautify`, then put the folder into your Sublime Text 2 Packages folder.